tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

 To test changes on a feature branch:

-1. Set repository variable `FOUNDRY_REPO_BRANCH` to your branch name
+1. Set repository variable `REPO_BRANCH` to your branch name
 2. Or, modify the workflow to use a different branch temporarily

 ### Parallel Deployments